neuvector/docs/user/pages/13.troubleshooting/01.troubleshooting/docs.md

 ### Support Log
 The support log contains additional information which is useful for NeuVector Support, including system configuration, containers, policies, notifications, and NeuVector container details.

 To download the support log, go to Settings -> Configuration and select Collect Log.
-Please email the log file to support@neuvector.com

 ### Using the CLI to turn on Debug Mode
 Login to NeuVector manager pod with user and password (recommended in a separate terminal window).